durga79/Climate-analysis/PROJECT_SUMMARY.md

 **Title:** Climate Analytics & Economic Development: A Data-Driven Analysis

-**Research Question:** How do CO2 emissions and renewable energy adoption correlate with economic development indicators across countries from 2000-2023, and what patterns distinguish high-performing sustainability leaders?
+**Research Question:** How does economic development correlate with energy consumption and renewable energy adoption across countries from 2000-2023, and what patterns distinguish sustainable development leaders?

 **Domain:** Climate & Environment + Economic Indicators